Non-local convolutional neural networks (nlcnn) for speaker recognition: Experiments

 We first investigated the performance of NLCNN models with different number of non-local blocks.
 Specifically, we added 1, 3 and 6 non-local blocks to the baseline model and generated the corresponding NLCNN models.
 To make a fair comparison, we increased the depth of the baseline model by purely inserting CNN layers.
 As there are no existing performance numbers available for Baseline-3 and Baseline-6, we trained and evaluated the models based on the authors' released code \cite{chung2020defence}.

-As shown in Table \ref{tab:diff_layers}, NLCNN models achieved consistently lower EER than the baseline models with the same amount of parameters.
-It is noteworthy that the performance is not improved by purely adding depth to the baseline model.
-We argue that the global, long-range interaction information extracted by non-local blocks improved the overall speaker verification accuracy, since global voice pattern is critical for distinguishing one voice from another.
+As shown in Table \ref{tab:diff_layers}, both 3-block and 6-block NLCNN models achieved consistently lower EER than the corresponding baseline models with same amount of parameters.
+It is noteworthy that the performance of both baselines and NLCNN models are not simply improved by stacking more convolutional layers or non-local blocks.
+While 1-block NLCNN barely gives the original baseline model a boost, 3-block NLCNN model significantly reduces the EER by over $10\%$.
+With two more non-local block stacked, 3-block NLCNN apparently takes advantage of the accumulated influence of non-local operation as opposed to 1-block NLCNN.
+However, the effect is not unbounded.
+6-block NLCNN only marginally improves the performance.

+In general, we are confident to argue that moderate amount of global, long-range interaction information extracted by non-local blocks efficiently improves the overall speaker verification accuracy, since global voice pattern is critical for distinguishing one voice from another.
 Furthermore, models trained with AP loss function generally performed better than models trained with AMS under the same setting.
 This observation is consistent with the findings in \cite{chung2020defence}.